fastzhong/mth252/slides.md

 <logos-jupyter />

+1. Implement your <strong>Insertion Sort</strong> and sort the number array from right to left.

+2. Implement your <strong>Bubble Sort</strong> and sort the number array from left to right.

+3. Implement your <strong>Merge Sort</strong> and use bottom-up approach.

-1. <strong>[Shell Sort](https://en.wikipedia.org/wiki/Shellsort)</strong> is an optimization of Insertion Sort.
+4. <strong>[Shell Sort](https://en.wikipedia.org/wiki/Shellsort)</strong> is an optimization of Insertion Sort.
 Implement your Shell Short.

-2. <strong>[Dual Pivot Quick Sort](https://arxiv.org/abs/1503.08498)</strong> by Vladimir Yaroslavskiy, Jon Bentley, and Joshua Bloch, this algorithm offers $O(NlogN)$ performance on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.
+5. <strong>[Dual Pivot Quick Sort](https://arxiv.org/abs/1503.08498)</strong> by Vladimir Yaroslavskiy, Jon Bentley, and Joshua Bloch, this algorithm offers $O(NlogN)$ performance on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.
 Implement your Dual Pivot Quick Sort.

 <style>
 li {